 We believe that Instagram is flagging users that are seemingly following a bot-like behavior, meaning sending out comments that are very like one another in a short timespan.
 This pattern is common when it comes to bots and services made with the intention to get your account more likes and followers.

-We have developed a set of recommendations on how to engage with your audience through Flowbox and sending out Rights Requests in a way that’s less likely to get you blocked. 🚀
+We have developed a set of recommendations on how to engage with your audience through Flowbox and send out Rights Requests in a way that’s less likely to get you blocked. 🚀

 Recommendation #1: Increase the uniqueness of your templates